 The vegetable marketing system in India operates primarily according to the forces of supply and demand in the private sector.
-Indian Government intervention is limited to protecting the interests of producers and consumers and promoting organized marketing of vegetable commodities.
-In the year 2014, there were 7157 regulated markets to which the central government provided assistance in the establishment of infrastructure and in setting up rural warehouses.
-India is the second largest producer of vegetables in the world.
-But vegetable production system has not been assimilated in vegetable economy as the marketing structure is unorganised.
-Small holding vegetable cultivation is not accounted in national GDP.
-Due to poor marketing system and infrastructure, vegetable producers loose the profit shares of consumers' money.
+Indian Government intervention is limited to promote the interests of producers and consumers and to promote organized marketing of vegetable commodities.
+In the year 2014, there were 7157 regulated markets to which the central government provided assistance for the establishment of infrastructure and for setting up rural warehouses.
+India is the second largest producer of vegetables in the world, but vegetable production system has not been assimilated in vegetable economy as the marketing structure is unorganised.
+Small holding vegetable cultivation does not accounted to national GDP.
+Due to poor marketing system and infrastructure, vegetable producers loose the profit shares in consumers' money.
 Less research and developmental activities have been done in organised way in vegetable business sector.
 Issues are many but resources are limited.
 That is why this study was formulated with the objective to identify the priority areas in vegetable business sector for future intervention.